carnivuth/carnivuth/content/blog/hugo_website_migration.md

 ### Migrate my portfolio

-Then after some time i decided to make this my personal website and migrate here my personal portfolio that at the time was an [angular](https://angular.dev) application,
+Then after some time i decided to make this my personal website and migrate here my portfolio that at the time was an [angular](https://angular.dev) application a little too over engineered for a simple static webpage.

-{{< mermaid >}}
-flowchart TD
-A[angular]
-B[json data]
-C[json data]
-{{</ mermaid >}}

-a little too over engineered for a simple static webpage, the angular components where acting as a view for data written in a JSON file and applying some custom CSS to improve visual effect, So given the JSON file i wrote some hugo shortcodes to render it as it was done using angular and write some CSS code to style it
+the angular components where acting as a view for data written in a JSON file and applying some custom CSS to improve visual effect,JSON was used to decouple data from view logic to prevent situations like this where i want to recreate the view but keep the data as they where before

+### Automate!!!!

+The last thing to do was to automate deployment on github pages with a simple [action](https://github.com/carnivuth/carnivuth/blob/main/.github/workflows/deploy.yml) to build the website and make deployment operations